 Where to stay in Beech Mountain North Carolina

 We stayed at the Pinnacle Inn Resort, which has full kitchens, an indoor pool, jacuzzi and game room.
 Sue has also stayed at a few additional places at Beech Mountain, NC.
 Here are her thoughts on those.

-In addition to renting homes from VRBO, here are four other options.
+In addition to renting homes on Airbnb, here are several other options.